wemake-services/remark-lint-list-item-punctuation/test/no_list/file.md

 Hello world!
-There was no problem there, because no list
+There was no problem there, because there's no list